nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

   serverconf.database.admin_password = -<new_serverconf_password>
 [...]
 ```
-  If we are using the regular version of the Security Server Sidecar with the admin users for the `messagelog` and `op-monitor` databases we must the the same for this admin users.
+  If you are using the regular version of the Security Server Sidecar with the admin users for the `messagelog` and `op-monitor` databases, you must do the the same for the admin users.
-- After the properties are changed, save and close the files  and restart the services by running:
+4. After you have changed the properties, save and close the files  and restart the services by running:
 ```bash
  supervisorctl restart all
   ```

 ## 2.8 Logging Level

   It is possible to configure the Security Server Sidecar to adjust the logging level so that it is less verbose.
-To do this, we must set the environment variable XROAD_LOG_LEVEL, the value of this variable could be one of the case-sensitive string values: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF.
-By default, if the environment variable is not set, the logging level will be INFO.
+  To do this, set the environment variable XROAD_LOG_LEVEL.
+The value of this variable can be one of the case-sensitive string values: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF.
+If the environment variable is not set, the logging level will be INFO by default.
-  For setting the environment variable we can either edit the /etc/environment file or run:
+  To ser the environment variable, you can either edit the /etc/environment file or run:

    ```bash
     export XROAD_LOG_LEVEL=<logging level value>